Gaia hypothesis: Precedents

 The idea of the Earth as an integrated whole, a living being, has a long tradition.
 The mythical Gaia was the primal Greek goddess personifying the Earth, the Greek version of "Mother Nature" (from Ge = Earth, and Aia = PIE grandmother), or the Earth Mother.
 James Lovelock gave this name to his hypothesis after a suggestion from the novelist William Golding, who was living in the same village as Lovelock at the time (Bowerchalke, Wiltshire, UK).
 Golding's advice was based on Gea, an alternative spelling for the name of the Greek goddess, which is used as prefix in geology, geophysics and geochemistry.
 Golding later made reference to Gaia in his Nobel Prize acceptance lecture.
+Although Golding is best known for suggesting the name "Gaia," literary scholar Theo Mantion argues that this has obscured Golding's broader engagement with the hypothesis.
+Drawing on Lovelock's recollections and Golding's published essays—including "Gaia Lives, OK?"
+(1976) and "The Earth's Revenge" (1990)—Mantion contends that Golding was an early advocate of the Gaia hypothesis and that his novel Lord of the Flies (1954) anticipates key Gaian themes by depicting the island as a dynamic, self-organizing ecological system rather than a passive backdrop for human action.